-The course explains the past, present, and future influences on the delivery of healthcare.
+Explains the past, present, and future influences on the delivery of healthcare.
 Covers provider organizations and settings in health care, financing of healthcare, causes and characteristics of healthcare utilization in the United States, regulation and monitoring of healthcare systems and ethical issues associated with healthcare technology.